Emily Blackwell: Career

 During the American Civil War, Blackwell helped organize the Women's Central Association of Relief, which selected and trained nurses for service in the war.
+The WCAR had trained close to 4000 American women in order to distribute life-saving supplies across the United States.
+Between the years 1861 to 1863, the group had distributed over 470,000 articles of clothing and close to 300,000 bedding items.
 Emily and Elizabeth Blackwell and Mary Livermore also played an important role in the development of the United States Sanitary Commission.